S-e-e-S-e-a/EDIT_FASTA/README.md

 "EDIT_FASTA"

-The code provides the following five functions:
+The .py and .ipynb files are offered, which providing the following five functions:

 'Merge': Merge files(.txt, .fasta, or other text files) in the same folder into the same new file.